Contractor-x/Wecoded-/README.md

 ---

-This is a Proposed website for the 2025 WeCoded website challenge alongside the
+This is a Proposed website for the 2025 WeCoded website challenge alongside the SheCoded